dextercai/dextercai/README.md

 ### About Me 👋
 - CS in major.
 - Developer + PM
+- Language
   - Familiar with PHP, Golang, Vue.js, H5, Javascript and CSS development.
+  - Used CSharp, Lua, C++.
+- DB
   - Familiar with Mysql, Mongodb.
-- Used CSharp, Lua, C++, etc.
   - Used Redius.

 ### Contact 🔊
 - Email: i@dextercai.com (in English or Chinese)